Skip to main content

 The current disruption potentially affects 3–4x the volume of the Abqaiq attack, which is why analysts are reaching for extreme scenarios.
 KKR’s commodity research team published an emergency note on April 3 with a base case of WTI $90–$100 sustained over 60–90 days, a stress case of $130–$150 if physical closure persists beyond two weeks, and a tail risk scenario of $180+ if the conflict expands to include direct strikes on Iranian or Gulf state export infrastructure.
 Goldman Sachs has suspended its prior $80 year-end target and moved to a “scenario-dependent” framework.

-The futures curve tells the story: the Brent front-month/six-month backwardation has blown out to over $20/barrel, the steepest in recorded history, signaling that the market believes the supply disruption is acute and present, not merely a future risk.
+The futures curve tells the story: the Brent front-month/six-month backwardation has blown out to over $20/barrel, the steepest in recorded history, indicating that the market believes the supply disruption is acute and present, not merely a future risk.

 Sector Ripple Map